Learn French with us!

 Isabelle was born and raised in the South of Paris, France where she earned a degree in Business Administration.
 She moved to San Diego in 2006 and started teaching French to individuals of all ages and levels of proficiencies.
 Meanwhile Isabelle went back to school and received all the certification to teach preschool.
 Isabelle joined The French American School in 2013 and enjoys sharing the French language and culture with adults, teenagers and children who are always eager to learn and explore.
 Isabelle looks forward to continued success and new discoveries with an amazing team of teachers at l’Alliance Française.
 “A DIFFERENT LANGUAGE IS A DIFFERENT VISION OF LIFE”.

 Valérie Guitton holds an Honors B.A. in Translation from York University in Toronto, Canada, a M.A. in French Studies from San Diego State University and a Certificate in Translation and Interpretation also from SDSU.
-She has taught lower and upper division French courses at SDSU and UCSD, and is now teaching at USD.
+She has taught lower and upper division French courses at SDSU, UCSD and USD.
 Prior to studying languages, translation and interpretation, Valérie worked in the business world in the U.K. and the U.S after completing a Graduate Business Executive degree from ESC Brest in France.
 She has her own Interpreting and Translation business (acculingual.com), and works for various companies among which, not-for-profit organizations, such as The Alliance for African Assistance in San Diego.
 Valérie also has a passion for acting and dancing.
 She has trained in drama schools in France and England (stage training) and in the US (screen training), and performed in English-speaking and French-speaking plays.
 She enjoys classical dance as well, and is currently learning two classical dance forms from India: Odissi and Kathak.
 Valérie is very happy to have joined the team at L’Alliance française de San Diego !

 Eva grew up in Lausanne, in the French part of Switzerland.
 She traveled all her life, she’s an adult trainer and quickly became a French teacher while traveling.
 She had helped students from “Le lycée français “ in Sydney and at “Papalote”, a Mexican school.
 She decided to pass the DAEFLE exam after 10 years teaching French.
 She is living in San Diego since summer 2019 and she is working at the “San Diego French American” school and at “Alliance française de San Diego”.
 She loves to teach the adult classes as well as the kids ones, and she particularly enjoys teaching to the little ones at AFSD.